 A man's life does not consist in the abundance of his possessions

-In June of last year it was reported that a 17 year old Chinese youth sold his kidney to buy an iPad2.
+In June it was reported that a 17 year old Chinese youth sold his kidney to buy an iPad2.

 We recognize the folly of that kind of covetousness instantly.
 But what about greed that is closer to home?